tomjoht/tomjoht.github.io/_posts/2015/2015-08-28-all-about-rest-apis.md

 Some additional features of REST APIs are that they are stateless and cacheable.
 Stateless means that each time you access a resource through a URI, the API provides the same response.
 It doesn't remember your last request and take that into account when providing the new response.
 In other words, there aren't any previously remembered states that the API takes into account with each request.
 And the responses can be cached in order to increase the performance.

 ### No WSDL files, but some specs exist
 REST APIs don't use a WSDL file to describe elements and parameters allowed in the requests and responses.
-Although there is a possible WADL (Web Application Description Language) file that can be used to describe REST APIs, they're rarely used since the WADL files don't adequately describe all the resources, parameters, message formats, and other attributes the REST API.
+Although there is a possible WADL (Web Application Description Language) file that can be used to describe REST APIs, they're rarely used since the WADL files don't adequately describe all the resources, parameters, message formats, and other attributes of the REST API.
 (Remember that the REST API is an architectural style, not a standardized protocol.)

 In order to understand how to interact with a REST API, you have to read the documentation for the API.
 (This provides a great opportunity for technical writers!
 Hooray!)